Facilities Use Policy

 - Employment, enrollment, or other relationship with the University cannot be used to waive use fees and/or other charges associated with an event.

 - Most special events will require security.
 Whether the use fee has been waived or not, charges for security personnel will likely still be assessed.
 See the rate schedule for security located at www.mcneese.edu/facilities.
-The McNeese Police Chief, or his designee, will determine how many officers will be required and will arrange for additional security staffing when MPD has reached its capacity.
+The University Police chief, or his designee, will determine how many officers will be required and will arrange for additional security staffing when University Police has reached its capacity.
+Security fees will be assessed based only on content-and viewpoint-neutral guidelines.

-- At the discretion of the McNeese Police Chief, security needs for an event may be outsourced to a MPD-approved security service.
+- At the discretion of the University Police chief, security needs for an event may be outsourced to an University Police-approved security service.
 The organizer will be assessed these costs.

 - The University’s current food service provider has the right of first refusal on all events held on campus that will include catering.
 This applies to all organizational groups in general and to external groups in particular.
 Catering contractors cannot be approached and/or engaged until the University’s food service contractor has been contacted by the organizer and rejects the opportunity.